ArthurOberon/push_swap/README.md

 * do one more verification after check all the piles
-* **create function to find if prev is < and next > => push if not** **=> can try to do all the mouvement with this system** **push this number and then check the one which take the place pushed one**
+* **create function to find if prev is < and next > => push if not** **=> can try to do all the mouvement with this system** **push this number and then check the one which take the place of the pushed one**

 Problematics Numbers :
 ```